sayemfarhad001/instock-shopify-client/README.md

 <a href="https://github.com/sayemfarhad001/instock-shopify-server">here</a>

 ## Project Overview

 ## 1.1 Description
 It is an inventory mangement appication where you can add / edit / delete warehouses and inventory items.

 ## 1.2 Problem
-How to manage the inventory of a warehouse?
+Build an inventory tracking web application for a logistics company

+## 1.3 Requirement chosen
+- Ability to create warehouses/locations and assign inventory to specific locations

-## 1.3 Features
+## 1.4 Features
 User can manage inventory items and also manage or add warehouses

-## 1.4 Tech Stack and APIs
+## 1.5 Tech Stack and APIs
 - Front-End: React
 - Back-End: NodeJS and Express
 - Libraries & Packages